-Strictly speaking, 12 month contracts are postpaid plans only.
+Traditionally, 12 month contracts were postpaid plans only.
 That means you use the service first and then pay for it (plus any additional costs you’ve incurred – for example, roaming) afterwards.

 However, recently, some phone companies have been offering prepaid plans with a 365 day expiry.
 These prepaid plans are paid for annually in advance – which can be a big cost to swallow.
 These aren’t actually contracts per se but they do much the same thing, so we’ve included them on this page.

 What is an MTC (Minimum Total Cost?)

 A Minimum Total Cost is the guaranteed payment you promise to make the phone company.
 MTCs are a feature of all contract phone plans, including 12 month contracts.